 The following databases contain a variety of material, including journal articles, for your specific subject area.
 The brief descriptions beneath the titles will explain what each hold.
 To access, click on the title.

-Provides comprehensive indexing and abstracts for more than 450 international art publications, including periodicals, yearbooks, and museum bulletins.
-Art Abstracts' international coverage encompasses periodicals published in English, French, German, Italian, Spanish and Dutch, focused on a broad range of art topics, including advertising, archaeology, crafts, folk art, graphic arts, interior design, video, film, architecture and art history.
-Indexing spans from 1984 to the present.
+Comprehensive indexing and abstracts for more than 450 international art publications from 1984 to the present, including periodicals, published in English, French, German, Italian, Spanish and Dutch, yearbooks, and museum bulletins.
+Subjects include advertising, archaeology, crafts, folk art, graphic arts, interior design, video, film, architecture and art history.

-Provides access to a searchable database of digital images and associated catalogue data.
-ARTstor covers many time periods and cultures and documents the fields of architecture, painting, sculpture, photography, decorative arts, design, anthropology, ethnographic and women's studies, as well as many other forms of visual culture.
+A searchable database of digital images and associated catalogue data.
+Covers many eras and cultures, and documents the fields of architecture, painting, sculpture, photography, decorative arts, design, anthropology, ethnographic and women's studies, as well as many other forms of visual culture.